DiabloPower/burn2cool/README.md

   - `cpu_throttle` – compiled binary
   - `install_cpu-throttle.sh` – portable compiler/installer script with service integration (needs the source file)

+> ⚡️ Don't need a service?
+You can run the precompiled `cpu_throttle` binary directly — no compiling, no installation required.
+Just make it executable and launch it from the terminal.

 ### 2. `install_dynamic-tlp.sh` (Bash alternative)
 - Bash-based CPU throttle daemon, also governed by temperature
 - Independent of the C program and easy to modify
 - Sets up a systemd service called `dynamic-tlp.service`
 - Great for experimentation or fallback use

+> ⚠️ You only need one: either the C-based `cpu_throttle` service or the Bash-based `dynamic-tlp` script.
+Both serve the same purpose — choose the one that fits your setup and preferences.

 ---